adibwaluya/NusaplannerMobileApp/README.md

 # Nusaplanner Android Mobile App

-This is MonoRepo for Nusaplanner Mobile App, an app to organize the study preparation for indonesia students.
+This is MonoRepo for Nusaplanner Mobile App, an app to organize the study preparation for indonesian students.

 # About Nusaplanner App